 design that survives real life

-I used to own my own interior design business.
+I used to own an interior design business.

 My passion was helping my clients find and unleash their own unique design personality.